 If arriving for your trip to Berlin by plane, then you’ll land at either Brandenburg or Schönefeld airport.

 The newly opened Brandenburg airport is incredibly well-connected to the city centre with a myriad of different options available.
-There is an airport express train that runs between the terminals and Berlin Hauptbanhof station four times every hour; this will get you to the airport in about 30 minutes.
+There is an airport express train that runs between the terminals and Berlin Hauptbahnhof station four times every hour; this will get you to the airport in about 30 minutes.

 The airport is also well connected by express buses, regional trains and the S-Bahn which can all be good options depending on where in the city you happen to be staying.
 A taxi is going to be the most expensive option, however, it is also a viable option.